microsoft/vscode-docs/docs/azure/aksextensions.md

 ### AKS Periscope

-Right click on your AKS cluster and click on **Run AKS Periscope** to collect node and pod logs for your AKS cluster and to export them to an Azure storage account.
+Right click on your AKS cluster and click on **Run AKS Periscope** to extract detailed diagnostic information from your AKS cluster and export it to an Azure storage account.
 Upon selecting the option, a web view will load providing you the option to generate a downloadable link for the collected logs as well as a shareable link with 7-day expiry.

 > If you are not seeing the logs for all the nodes, it is possible the logs were still uploading.
 Try clicking the **Generate Link** button again to load more logs.